andrew/ultimate-awesome/README.md

 - [awesome-developer-conferences](https://github.com/Infrasity-Labs/awesome-developer-conferences) - A daily updated directory of developer, DevRel, cloud native, and platform engineering conferences taking place all over the world, separated by regions.
 It is an open source repository covering B2B SaaS, DevOps, and API events with dates, formats, and registration links.
 - [awesome-dataframes](https://github.com/jcmkk3/awesome-dataframes) - An awesome list of dataframe libraries.
 - [awesome-aptos](https://github.com/movefuns/awesome-aptos) - Awesome-aptos.
+- [awesome-coldfusion](https://github.com/seancoyne/awesome-coldfusion) - A curated list of awesome ColdFusion frameworks, libraries and software.
 - [awesome-cultural-nlp](https://github.com/simran-khanuja/awesome-cultural-nlp) - Resources for cultural NLP research.
 - [awesome-telegram-bots](https://github.com/telegram-bot-sdk/awesome-telegram-bots) - Awesome Telegram Bots built with Telegram Bot SDK!.
 - [awesome-browser-extensions-and-apps](https://github.com/vitalets/awesome-browser-extensions-and-apps) - :zap:A curated list of awesome resources for building browser extensions and apps.
 - [ultimate-flutter-resources](https://github.com/yassine-bennkhay/ultimate-flutter-resources) - A collection of Flutter learning content: YouTube channels, blogs, articles, docs, tutorials, and much more.
 - [awesome-herdr](https://github.com/yigitkonur/awesome-herdr) - A curated guide to the Herdr ecosystem: tools, workflows, configs, clients, skills, and integrations.
-- [awesome-asynchronous-federated-learning](https://github.com/yyyanbj/awesome-asynchronous-federated-learning) - 📦 Collect some Asynchronous Federated Learning papers.
 - [awesome-opensource-school](https://github.com/zefanja/awesome-opensource-school) - Awesome free and open source software (FOSS) for schools.
-- [awesome-data-temporality](https://github.com/daefresh/awesome-data-temporality) - A curated list to help you manage temporal data across many modalities 🚀.
 - [deep-learning-resources](https://github.com/datascienceid/deep-learning-resources) - A curated list of deep learning resources books, courses, papers, libraries, conferences, sample code, and many more.
 - [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
 - [awesome-code-agents](https://github.com/euniai/awesome-code-agents) - A living collection of frontier research on code agents, from the code we build to the worlds we act in.